 Peace Voter, a program of Massachusetts Peace Action, works to elect pro-peace candidates and defeat pro-war candidates.
 In U.S. Senate and House races, we endorse strongly pro-peace candidates in the primary phase.
 In the final phase we may endorse a candidate with flawed peace credentials if they are significantly better than their opponent.

 Any member of MAPA can initiate a discussion of possible endorsement by making a recommendation to the Executive Director or one of the Co-Chairs of the Legislative/Political Committee.

-The Legislative/Political Committee (LPC) (contact co-chairs Carol Coakley (firstname.lastname@example.org), Andrea Burns (email@example.com or Andrea Burns (firstname.lastname@example.org) is responsible for making recommendations to the board for any proposed endorsements.
+The Legislative/Political Committee (LPC) (contact co-chairs Carol Coakley (firstname.lastname@example.org), Andrea Burns (email@example.com), or Amar Ahmad (firstname.lastname@example.org) is responsible for making recommendations to the board for any proposed endorsements.

-The LC will consider issue positions (including any questionnaires), voting record, public and private statements), viability, and ability of MAPA to influence the race.
+The LPC will consider issue positions (including any questionnaires), voting record, public and private statements), viability, and ability of MAPA to influence the race.
 Well intentioned candidates who are running educational campaigns but have little to no chance of winning will not generally be recommended for endorsement.

-Candidates recommended by the LC for endorsement in federal races will be presented to MAPA's members and supporters in the district to be represented by the candidate for an advisory straw poll.
+Candidates recommended by the LPC for endorsement in federal races will be presented to MAPA’s members and supporters in the district to be represented by the candidate for an advisory straw poll.
 The board will receive a report of the advisory polling which reports overall results and the poll results of members and supporters who live in the district involved in the election.
 Members and supporters will be encouraged to offer information on a suggested endorsement based on previous interactions with the candidate.